TheJacksonLaboratory/crf_rnaseq_basics/README.md

 # RNA-seq basics

-## How to run a basic bulk RNA-seq analysis on jaxhpc
+## How to run a basic bulk RNA-seq analysis on the JAX HPC cluster

 ---